• Leveraging Real-World Evidence to Assess Differences in Management of Chronic Spontaneous Urticaria

 Our findings suggest that access to specialists – particularly allergists – appears linked to faster and greater use of advanced therapies.

-Risks Associated with Corticosteroid Use
+Risks Associated with SC Use

 Conclusion

 Our studies indicate that disparities by race and socioeconomic status exist in the management of patients with CSU.
-Patients with Medicaid – particularly Black patients – appear more likely to rely on emergency care and corticosteroids, and less likely to receive advanced biologic therapies.
-At the same time, high levels of steroid use and acute care visits across all populations indicate an unmet need for more effective disease control across patient groups.
+Patients with Medicaid – particularly Black patients – appear more likely to rely on emergency care and SCs and less likely to receive advanced biologic therapies.
+At the same time, high levels of SC use and acute care visits across all populations indicate an unmet need for more effective disease control across patient groups.

 Further research in this area is needed to uncover the structural and clinical factors driving disparities and to identify strategies that may help reduce gaps in care.
 By leveraging the real-world evidence offered by these and other studies, providers, payers, and manufacturers may be better positioned to make treatment decisions and improve equitable access to guideline-recommended therapies for patients with CSU.